planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 ### Aid

-This is for life-and-death situations well beyond the ordinary stitching of flesh wounds.
-This only works on the Staggered or Fallen; those with less severe injuries recover with less drama.
-Recover Checks CONCEPT vs. current (0 or negative) Mettle, treating it as positive for this purpose.
-Success stabilizes the patient for the time being, and any Edge heals that much negative Mettle.
-Failure means the patient was too far gone to save, try not to blame yourself.
+This is for life-or-death trauma well beyond the ordinary stitching of flesh wounds.
+As such, it works only on the Staggered or Fallen; those with less severe injuries recover without drama.
+Aid Checks CONCEPT vs. current (0 or negative) Mettle, treating it as positive for this purpose.
+Success stabilizes the patient for the time being, and any Edge heals that much negative Mettle after a week’s recovery.
+Failure means the patient was too far gone, try not to blame yourself.

 **Check:** CONCEPT vs. current Mettle.

 {: .outcomes }

 > -   **Success:** the patient is alive and somewhat stable.
-> -   **Edge:** each restores a point of Mettle.
+> -   **Edge:** each point restores a point of Mettle after a week's rest.
 > -   **Failure:** patient succumbs to their wounds and dies.
 > -   **Twists:** *Delay, patient disfigured, lower Resources, waste medicine or surgical tools.*

+Those alone or left for dead may Aid themselves using their Motive, but at double Difficulty.
+They may revive with visions of the beyond, or just a deep grudge against those who abandoned them.

-Beyond this, recovery takes time, a scant resource in adventures.
-Make this Check each week, risking death to recover more Mettle.
-If a PC is too debilitated, the best option is to play another character until they are back on their feet.
+If a PC is too debilitated, the best thing to do is to play another character until they are back on their feet.
 The Guide can just handwave that they are OK by the next campaign.
-Holding up the whole party to heal up one character is a real drag.
-Don't do that to your fellow Players.

 ### Attack